 Building on existing user-level knowledge of and experience with storage systems and networks, students will learn the fundamental concepts and gain the essential skills needed for a storage networking career.
 They will cover various storage architectures and address storage security, virtualization, and network management.

 - Practice exercises and pre- and post-class assessments

 Storage+ Prep Course is ideal for network or system administrators, IT managers, and storage professionals who have at least one year of hands-on technical storage experience.
 Incoming students should have knowledge of operating systems and familiarity with network components.
 CompTIA A+, Security+, or Server+ certification is recommended.

-The new course is available in classrooms, live over the Internet in virtual classrooms, in a self-paced format, or as a private on-site course that can be tailored to the needs of a student's organization.
+The new course is available in classrooms, live over the Internet in virtual classrooms, in an On-Demand format, or as a private on-site course that can be tailored to the needs of a student's organization.